Hasse--Witt matrices and mirror toric pencils

 In low dimensions, one may use the database of reflexive polytopes incorporated in \cite{sage} to classify kernel pairs.
 The two-dimensional case is discussed in \cite{MW} in the context of elliptic curve hypersurfaces.
 There are two mirror kernel pairs of reflexive triangles, a self-dual triangle, a kernel pair of quadrilaterals corresponding to $\mathbb{P}^1 \times \mathbb{P}^1$ and its mirror, a self-dual quadrilateral, a self-dual pentagon, and a self-dual hexagon.

-In three dimensions, the mirror kernel pairs may be clustered into larger sets of combinatorially equivalent polytopes with the same associated matrix kernels.
+In three dimensions, there are 417 polytopes in the list of 4319 reflexive polytopes that belong to a nontrivial kernel pair.
+Let us classify the mirror kernel pairs.
+The mirror kernel pairs may be clustered into larger sets of combinatorially equivalent polytopes with the same associated matrix kernels.
 We list the simplices, which are associated to weighted projective spaces and finite quotients of projective spaces, in Table~\ref{Ta:simplices}, using the numbering from the SageMath database of reflexive polytopes (see \cite{sage}).